-Deer animal feature eyes mostly on the sides of their faces, providing them with a sight of 310 degrees.
+Deer animals feature eyes mostly on the sides of their faces, providing them with a sight of 310 degrees.
 This broad point of view makes it difficult for deer to concentrate on a fixed location.
 Deer have a clear view of the night, which is beneficial in the morning hours and near sunset.

 Toward the front of the lower jaw, deer possess small teeth that they use to tear and split apart food.
 The front of the top jaw has no teeth.
-They have a hard palate instead, that is used in just about the same way that teeth are used.
+They have a hard palate instead, which is used in just about the same way that teeth are used.

-Deer have big ears that are made up of several muscles attached to them that enables them to rotate their ears in almost any orientation without shaking their heads in any direction.
+Deer have big ears that are made up of several muscles attached to them that enable them to rotate their ears in almost any orientation without shaking their heads in any direction.
 This helps them to have an outstanding sense of hearing.
 Higher sound levels than humans can be detected by them.

-Deer (particularly fallow deer owing to their gregarious behaviour patterns) were suspected in certain areas of the UK as a potential reservoir for the bovine tuberculosis transmission, a disease that cost £ 90 million in efforts to eradicate in the UK in 2005.
+Deer (particularly fallow deer owing to their gregarious behavior patterns) were suspected in certain areas of the UK as a potential reservoir for the bovine tuberculosis transmission, a disease that cost £ 90 million in efforts to eradicate in the UK in 2005.

 Deer species are believed to be significant in New Zealand because agents pick up M. bovis in places where Trichosurus vulpecula is infected with brushtail possums, and pass it to currently non - infected possums after their carcasses are scavenged everywhere.